CharismaticCarrots/Okidoki/README.md

 <img src="https://media.giphy.com/media/nuTWTnr7MQSDtylhEp/giphy.gif" />
 </p>

+Users can spend their carrots in the Doki Mart, where they can purchase toys for their Doki.
+They can access all of their items in the Doki Pack.
+Feeding their Doki carrots will increase its fullness, while tapping on a toy will increase its mood.
+<p align="center">Gifs will go here</p>

-In the app you can also take a closer look at your health goals in the stats page, where you can see your progress from the last seven day.
-If you need to update your daily step goal, you can do so in the user settings.
-And lastly, you will receive popup notifications reminding you to feed and play with your Doki.
+The user can take a closer look at their health goals in the stats page.
+Users can update their daily step goal in their settings.
+Lastly, they will receive popup notifications reminding them to feed and play with their Doki.

 <p align="center">